jamiesyme/portfolio/src/project-taffy.md

 # Taffy

+Taffy is an experiment in tag-based file systems.
+It supports file organization and search through use of tags.

 - ![Help Command](/f/taffy-help.png)
 - ![Using Taffy](/f/taffy-use.png)

-## What

-Taffy is an experiment in tag-based file systems.
-It supports file organization and search through use of tags.

 ## Why